claudiaLisboa/Spotify-Clone/README.md

 ### `Content viewed with this project :`

-- Redux Toolkit to manage the state of our application
+- Redux Toolkit to manage the state of application
 - Tailwind to make the app responsive on all devices
 - Fetch data from unlimited sources using RapidAPI